 1. See the Liberty Bell and its mysterious crack.

-2. Visit Independence Hall, where the Declaration of Independence was adopted in 1776.
+2. Visit Independence Hall and Independence National Historical Park, where the Declaration of Independence was adopted in 1776.

 3. Browse the exhibits at The National Constitution Center.

-4. Tour the Betsy Ross House, where the first American flag was sewed.
+4. Tour the Betsy Ross House, where the first American flag was sewn.

 5. Explore Penn’s Landing.